DamonGeelen/Advent-of-Code/README.md

 - **2023**: Contains solutions for the puzzles released in 2023.
   - **Day 1**
-    - **Puzzle 1**
-      - `input.txt`: Puzzle input for the first part.
+    - `input.txt`: Puzzle input for both parts.
-      - `solution.py`: Python script for solving the first part.
+    - `puzzle1.py`: Python script for solving the first part.
-    - **Puzzle 2**
-      - `input.txt`: Puzzle input for the second part.
-      - `solution.py`: Python script for solving the second part.
+    - `puzzle2.py`: Python script for solving the second part.
   - **Day 2**
-    - **Puzzle 1**
-      - `input.txt`: Puzzle input for the first part.
+    - `input.txt`: Puzzle input for both parts.
-      - `solution.py`: Python script for solving the first part.
+    - `puzzle1.py`: Python script for solving the first part.
-    - **Puzzle 2**
-      - `input.txt`: Puzzle input for the second part.
-      - `solution.py`: Python script for solving the second part.
+    - `puzzle2.py`: Python script for solving the second part.
   - ... (repeat for each day)

-Feel free to explore the individual day and puzzle folders to find the solutions and input files for each day's challenges.
+Feel free to explore the individual day folders to find the solutions and input files for each day's challenges.

 ## Getting Started
 If you're new to Advent of Code or want to participate yourself, you can visit the [Advent of Code website](https://adventofcode.com/) to access the daily puzzles.
 Remember not to peek at the solutions before attempting to solve the puzzles on your own!